 7 Strategies for Making the Most of Brown’s Video Introduction

-When students are applying to many of the top colleges and universities in the United States, a big part of the application experience for many students is taking part in the admissions interview Keep reading to know how to nail Brown’s video profile.
+When students apply to many of the top colleges and universities in the United States, a big part of the application experience for many students is taking part in the admissions interview.
+Keep reading to know how to nail Brown’s video profile.

 However, in the case of Brown University, the situation is somewhat different!
 Does Brown have an admission interview?
-No, instead of offering an interview to a portion of applicants each year, every student gets the chance to take part in the Brown video introduction.
-While it is not required, much like the interview process at other schools, it should absolutely be seen as a requirement for students who consider Brown to be their top choice.
+No, instead of offering an interview to a portion of applicants each year, every student gets to participate in the Brown video introduction.
+While it is not required, much like the interview process at other schools, it should be seen as a requirement for students who consider Brown their top choice.

 Young woman learning how to nail Brown’s video profile.

-Believe it or not, while Brown is the only school to not offer optional interviews, its optional video introduction may be the most important of the group!
+Believe it or not, while Brown is the only school not to offer optional interviews, its optional video introduction may be the most important for the group!
 The simple reason is that it is made available to all students.

-Unlike interviews, in which a lot of students don’t get the chance to take part because there simply are not enough volunteer interviewers to go around, the video introduction is available to all students.
+Unlike interviews, where many students don’t get to participate because there are not enough volunteer interviewers, the video introduction is available to all students.
 So, how important is Brown’s video profile?
-Rather important, actually.
+Rather important.

-The video introduction offers students the chance to let admissions officers at Brown get to know who they are as people and not just students.
-For that reason, it’s really crucial to take advantage of this big and unique opportunity!
+The video introduction offers students the chance to let admissions officers at Brown get to know who they are as people, not just students.
+Therefore, taking advantage of this significant and unique opportunity is crucial!

 Young woman using a laptop in a library.

-The truth is that the job of AdmissionSight consultants has to do a lot with taking advantage of those (big and small) opportunities to help our students get a leg up on the competition and stick out from the crowd.
+The truth is that AdmissionSight consultants’ job involves taking advantage of those (big and small) opportunities to help our students get a leg up on the competition and stick out from the crowd.

-So, if you are thinking about applying to Brown and want to know how to nail Brown’s video profile then you have come to the right place!
+So, if you are considering applying to Brown and want to know how to nail Brown’s video profile, you have come to the right place!

 Brown’s acceptance rate

-Before we get into the important tips and strategies to take when making your video introduction at Brown, we wanted to quickly go over the current status of Brown’s acceptance rate.
-We’re not doing this to dissuade anyone from applying to Brown, but we do think it’s important for students to know just how competitive this school currently is.
-In the end, having that information will help you determine that the optional video intro at Brown should not be considered optional at all for you!
+Before we get into the essential tips and strategies when making your video introduction at Brown, we wanted to review the current status of Brown’s acceptance rate.
+We’re not doing this to dissuade anyone from applying to Brown, but we think it’s essential for students to know just how competitive this school is.
+In the end, having that information will help you determine that the optional video intro at Brown should not be considered optional for you!

 Young woman looking at a laptop while smiling.

-So, what can that tell us when it comes to how important is Brown’s video profile?
-The most important lesson to take away from these numbers is that as a future Brown applicant, you need to be prepared to take advantage of every and all opportunities that are available to you to stand out from the crowd.
-A real argument can be made that behind your personal essays, the video introduction is the best place to do just that.
+So, what can that tell us about how vital is Brown’s video profile?
+The most important lesson from these numbers is that as a future Brown applicant, you must be prepared to take advantage of all opportunities available to you to stand out.
+An actual argument can be made that behind your essays, the video introduction is the best place to do just that.

-There are two sides to this question that are important to keep in mind.
-The first one is the simpler one, so we will start with that.
+There are two sides to this question that are important to remember.
+The first one is simpler, so we will start with that.
 It has to do with what kind of message a student sends to the admissions officers at Brown if they decide not to send a video introduction.

 Male student doing a video introduction in the living room.

-Aside from that, the Brown video introduction gives students the chance to show admissions officers at the school who they are, what their passions are, and why they would be a fantastic addition to the Brown campus community.
+Aside from that, the Brown video introduction gives students the chance to show admissions officers at the school who they are, their passions, and why they would be a fantastic addition to the Brown campus community.

 Here is what the school itself has to say about the opportunity that the Brown video introduction provides to applying students:

-“The video introduction gives you an opportunity to tell us more about yourself, in your voice, beyond the information you provided in your application,” the school says on its official site.
+“The video introduction allows you to tell us more about yourself, in your voice, beyond the information you provided in your application,” the school says on its official site.
 “Sharing a two-minute personal video is a helpful way to show us who you are and why you are interested in attending Brown.

-From this quick breakdown, it should be abundantly clear that the video introduction does not need to be some professionally shot or edited piece of footage in order for it to serve its purpose and help the admissions officers at the school who you are and what you are about!
+From this quick breakdown, it should be abundantly clear that the video introduction does not need to be some professionally shot or edited piece of footage to serve its purpose and help the admissions officers at the school understand who you are and what you are about!

-Here are some key tips from the school in terms of what students should do to make sure their video introduction is up to snuff.
+Here are some essential tips from the school regarding what students should do to ensure their video introduction is up to snuff.

 • We recommend you dress casually as you would for a school day or school event.